michaelklishin/langohr/README.md

 ## The Road to 1.0

-There is a few remaining items before Langohr 1.0 will be released.
-They are
+Langohr is slowly approaching 1.0 release.
+A few remaining items before the release are

- * Test coverage for all of the RabbitMQ extensions to AMQP 0.9.1, to serve as examples and help fleshing out the API.
  * Documentation guides.
- * Test suite refactoring.
+ * Test suite cleanup.
+ * Some stress tests to set baseline performance expectations.

 We expect 1.0 to be released in the 4th quater of 2011.